 - Go to Rebuild Florida Center, 2796 Overseas Highway in Marathon, Mondays - Saturdays, 9 am. to 5 p.m. (more information below)

-The first of nine Rebuild Florida centers around the state opened Sept.
-24 in Monroe County.
-At the center, case managers are available to help homeowners register for the program.
-The center, located at 2796 Overseas Highway in Marathon (the state building next to the Marathon Government Center), will be open Monday through Saturday from 9:00 a.m. to 5:00 p.m.
+The Rebuild Florida center is located at 2796 Overseas Highway in Marathon (the state building next to the Marathon Government Center) and is open Monday through Saturday from 9 a.m. to 5 p.m.
 It will be the only center in the Keys.
+At the center, housing intake specialists are available to help homeowners register for the program.
 Residents only need to bring ID to register.

 Opens a New Window.
 What if I filled out an Interest Survey with Monroe County?